Written with support from Nadia Steinzor, Earthworks’ Community Empowerment Project Manager.

 Local parents and health researchers have been explicit—they want to be sure that the investigation of environmental causes includes the shale industry, and many are demanding a halt to new gas facilities in the impacted communities until such an investigation is complete.
 They point out that the cancer cases have all occurred in the years since the shale gas boom began in southwestern PA, and that concerning patterns of rare cancers are also emerging in the surrounding counties with heavy oil and gas development.

-Using industry-standard tools, Earthworks has investigated over 30 oil and gas sites in Washington County over the past 4 years.
+Using industry-standard tools, Earthworks has investigated over 30 oil and gas sites in Washington County over the past four years.
 We document visual evidence of the air pollution these facilities are allowed to emit, along with cases of unpermitted leaks.
 We work closely with front-line residents, who experience daily life downwind of well pads, compressors, and other facilities, including in all too many cases skin rashes, nose bleeds, and respiratory symptoms that appear to coincide with oil and gas air pollution.

 Examples of the air pollution at oil and gas sites in Washington County.
 Residents near these and many other facilities report health symptoms consistent with the health research on harms from such exposures.